qwertie/GraphingCalculator/Readme.md

 ![Screenshot](Screenshots/Basic.png)

-I made a powerful calculator in three days based on the LES language.
+I made a nice calculator in three days based on the LES language.
 LES is meant to be a "universal" expression language, so it's useful for a variety of different projects that need to parse "expressions", such as a graphing calculator.
 Since the parser comes from the Loyc.Syntax library, I didn't have to make an expression parser for the calculator itself.

 Instead I was able to focus on making the best darn calculator I could in as few lines of code as I could.
 In addition, the computational part reduces the lines of code further using Enhanced C#.
 However, most of the program is written in plain C#.